-- An allocation is a block of service unit (SUs) that allows a user to run jobs on a cluster - > One SU is one cpu-hour - > Example - 40 SUs will be charged for a job that runs 10 hours on 4 cores - ➤ LONI & HPC users: All LONI clusters, SuperMikell and SuperMIC jobs need to be charged to a valid allocation.
+- An allocation is a block of service unit (SUs) that allows a user to run jobs on a cluster - > One SU is one core-hour - > Example - 40 SUs will be charged for a job that runs 10 hours on 4 cores - ➤ LONI & HPC users: All LONI clusters, SuperMikell and SuperMIC jobs need to be charged to a valid allocation. - It is FREE to have an allocation and use LSU HPC/LONI resources.